oconnor663/duct.py/gotchas.md

 Many languages (Python, Rust, Go) provide a `kill` API that sends `SIGKILL` to a child process on Unix or calls `TerminateProcess` on Windows.
-The caller has to remember to `wait` on the child afterwards, or it turns into a zombie and leaks resources.
-Duct performs the `wait` by default instead.
+The caller has to remember to wait on the child afterwards, or it turns into a zombie and leaks resources.
+Duct waits by default instead.

 `SIGKILL` cannot be caught or ignored, and so waiting will almost always return quickly.
 One of the rare exceptions to this is if the child is stuck in an